-- Cancer cases that were identified only through death certificate or autopsy reports have been excluded. - Cases with an unknown age or with sex other than male or female have been excluded from the database.
-The frequency counts will not change based on whether Known Age or Male or Female Sex is checked on the SEERStat Selection tab. - Malignant Behavior is a default selection for this database, as this restriction is used by CDC's NPCR and NCI's SEER Program for generating most official cancer statistics.
+- Cases with an unknown age or with sex other than male or female have been excluded from the database.
+The frequency counts will not change based on whether Known Age or Male or Female Sex is checked on the SEER\Stat Selection tab. - Malignant Behavior is a default selection for this database, as this restriction is used by CDC's NPCR and NCI's SEER Program for generating most official cancer statistics.
 Malignant behavior is defined by the variable Behavior Code ICD-O-3.
 This database includes in situ and nonmalignant central nervous system (CNS) cases.
-These nonmalignant cases can be analyzed by unselecting the Malignant Behavior check box on the SEERStat Selection tab.
+These nonmalignant cases can be analyzed by unselecting the Malignant Behavior check box on the SEER\Stat Selection tab.